lib-ruby-parser/lib-ruby-parser/README.md

 1. validate them
 2. declare local variables if regex is used for matching AND it contains named captures

-To mirror this behavior `lib-rubyparser` uses Onigurama to compile, validate and parse regex literals.
+To mirror this behavior `lib-ruby-parser` uses Onigurama to compile, validate and parse regex literals.

 Maybe this functionality will be extracted into a custom feature soon.

 ## Bison

-The grammar of `lib-rubyparser` is built using a [custom bison skeleton](https://github.com/iliabylich/rust-bison-skeleton) that was written for this project.
+The grammar of `lib-ruby-parser` is built using a [custom bison skeleton](https://github.com/iliabylich/rust-bison-skeleton) that was written for this project.

 For development you need the latest version Bison installed locally.
 Of course, it's not necessary for release builds from crates.io (because compiled `parser.rs` is included into release build).